ZhangJUJU/OfficeCaltechDomainAdaptation/README.md

 python3 main.py
 ```

 For each adaptation problem among the 12 possible, each adaptation algorithm chosen at the beginning of the file is applied.
 Then are reported the mean accuracy and standard deviation.
-Results:
+Results (using the default surf [1] features):
 ```
 Feature used:  surf
 Number of iterations:  10